sleeptoken/zettelkasten/Remote Thought/Clickjacking.md

  - Clickjacking attacks are possible whenever websites can be framed.
 Therefore, preventative techniques are based upon restricting the framing capability for websites.
  - A common client-side protection enacted through the web browser is to use frame busting or frame breaking scripts.
 These can be implemented via proprietary browser JavaScript add-ons or extensions such as NoScript.
  - As frame busters are JavaScript then the browser's security settings may prevent their operation or indeed the browser might not even support JavaScript.
-An effective attacker workaround against frame busters is to use the HTML5 iframe sandbox attribute.
-When this is set with the allow-forms or allow-scripts values and the allow-top-navigation value is omitted then the frame buster script can be neutralized as the iframe cannot check whether or not it is the top window:
+ - An effective attacker workaround against frame busters is to use the HTML5 `iframe` `sandbox` attribute.
+When this is set with the `allow-forms` or `allow-scripts` values and the `allow-top-navigation` value is omitted then the frame buster script can be neutralized as the iframe cannot check whether or not it is the top window:

+The XSS exploit is combined with the iframe target URL so that the user clicks on the button or link and consequently executes the DOM XSS attack.

 ### References
 https://portswigger.net/web-security/learning-paths/clickjacking